Ravenswick Hall, North Yorkshire

 In addition, where there are currently farm buildings, will be a four-bedroom “staff dwelling” with an attached double garage and three additional three-bedroom staff dwellings with attached single garages.
 You can view the plans, including drawings, by visiting Ryedale Council Planning and putting Ravenswick in the search planning applications box.

 The architects for the new buildings are Adam Architecture, who specialise in creating significant new country houses in a classical design.

-The council planning committee commended the proposal on its design quality, and welcomed:
+The District Council planning committee commended the proposal on its design quality.

 I do not wish to infringe on the privacy of the owner, who to date have not declared themselves publicly.
-Rather it is the scale and historic importance of the build that is driving my urge to capture, even if it has to be from the public roadside, the process of creating a building on this scale.
+Rather it is the scale and historic importance of the build that is driving my urge to capture, from the public roadside, the process of creating a building on this scale.